lerober4/lerober4.github.io/aboutme.md

 # Hi!

 I'm a humanist who theorizes about science and society.
-I enjoy playing with technology (even if it means
+I enjoy playing with technology (old and new).

+I'm currently a PhD candidate in NCSU's Communication, Rhetoric, and Digital Media program.

 When I'm not working on my dissertation, you can find me enjoying Raleigh's many parks, playing Pokémon GO, or chatting on IRC.

 If you'd like to follow my academic musings on twitter, my handle is @laura_r0berts

+Below are my cats, Finny and Carrot.